From Our CARF Accreditation Survey Findings:

 Charlie Phillips

-Charlie recently moved to Carlsbad from suburban Philadelphia, were he owned a yoga studio and taught yoga and music therapy at a 120–bed inpatient treatment center for 15 years.
+Charlie recently moved to Carlsbad from suburban Philadelphia, where he owned a yoga studio and taught yoga and music therapy at a 120–bed inpatient treatment center for 15 years.
 Charlie aims to weave his experience, strength, and hope into his teachings to help the recovering person.
 His current passions are softball, bike riding, songwriting, and musical performance.

 Kathy Plaisted, AMFT